Mansfield, Louisiana

 invaded the heart of the Trans-Mississippi

 South.
-The two forces hoped to converge at
+The plan was for these forces to

 The combined Union armies expected to